jastakhova/consensual/README.md

 - Terms of use email should we sent on new sign-ups not only invites
 - Highlighting the changes or adding warning message on top of changes when visiting the proposal page
 - SMS integration with twilio-meteor
+- No forgot or reset password
+- no picture for native logins
+- no email verification on email change

 - [talk] Approve logic is not well understood by ppl
 - [issue] Losing of data if facebook token expires